-The first draft of the Republican tax reform bill will be discussed by president Trump later today.
-This blog post is meant as a brief summary of the issues most important to individuals and small businesses.
+The Republican tax reform bill has no t yet been released.
+This blog post is meant as a brief summary of the issues most important to individuals and small businesses as reported by news sources.

 - Individual tax rates are 12%, 25% and 35% and 39.6%